Order a Document or Plan

 - Only documents and plans available in an electronic format can be requested by mail.
-Any mail-in requests with the incorrect fees owing or for documents and plans available only on microfilm or in paper will be returned to the requestor.
+Any mail-in requests with the incorrect fees owing or for documents and plans accessible in restricted areas of LTSA offices will be returned to the requestor.

 - It is recommended that you contact the LTSA Customer Service Centre before mailing in a document or plan request to determine if the record can be requested by mail.